btmorr/scala-boost/tutorial/session0.md

 Extra credit assignment #3: Add one or more `find` commands to Table (your choice, exact match or "contains").

 [Add FIND _ = _ to Table and REPL]

-_If you have had difficulty with the extra credit and wish to see/use example implementations, check out [the step5 directory](../src/main/scala/tutorials/basics/step5) in this repo._

 Extra extra extra credit: Modify the Database class so that it works with any data type (maybe some restrictions), rather than just Article. [no example provided yet--under construction]